Ralim/IronOS/Documentation/Development.md

 ## Building Pinecil

-I highly reccomend using the command line tools and using docker to run the compiler.
+I highly recommend using the command line tools and using docker to run the compiler.
-Its a bit more fussy on setup than the STM tooling and this is by far the easiest way.
+It's a bit more fussy on setup than the STM tooling and this is by far the easiest way.
 If you _need_ an IDE I have used [Nuclei's IDE](https://nucleisys.com/download.php) And follow same idea as the STM Cube IDE notes above.